HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf226.md

 ### DXClient - New limitations for LiveSync

 === "Containers"
     New limitations are documented for using LiveSync.
 For [Themes](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#themes), if files are deleted from the DX server while the LiveSync process is in progress, the files will not be restored from the local system.
-For [WCM Design Library](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#wcm-design-library), various scenarios and their limitations for concurrent users are available.
+For [WCM Design Library](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#wcm-design-library), various scenarios and their limitations for concurrent users are added.
 Steps on how to resolve these limitations to the LiveSync process are also provided.

 === "On-Premises"
     New limitations are documented for using LiveSync.
 For [Themes](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#themes), if files are deleted from the DX server while the LiveSync process is in progress, the files will not be restored from the local system.
-For [WCM Design Library](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#wcm-design-library), various scenarios and their limitations for concurrent users are available.
+For [WCM Design Library](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#wcm-design-library), various scenarios and their limitations for concurrent users are added.
 Steps on how to resolve these limitations to the LiveSync process are also provided.

 ### New section for How-to articles